ceduardorubio/websocket-node-server/README.md

 - Fix type module error
 ### 0.0.5
 - Allow clients to send broadcast messages to all the clients or to a specific group.
+### 0.1.0
+- Client to client communication (send messages to a specific client)
+- Add public alias and available state (true | false) to the session data for client to client communication.